 Veneers are remarkably capable of mimicking real enamel

-As any medical procedure, dental veneers are not without some risks.
+As with any medical procedure, dental veneers are not without some risks.
 Here’s what you should know about the downsides of dental veneers overall:

 The veneer bonding process is not reversible.
 You can’t remove a veneer once it ’s bonded.

 Veneers may crack or chip once pasted onto the teeth.
 But the damage is not repairable afterward.

 The veneer application process involves removing a part of a tooth’s enamel.
 This process can make your teeth more sensitive.
 You may feel hot and cold things you eat or drink more acutely.

 The color of the veneer must be carefully chosen because it can’t be altered following application.

 Veneers can fall off and dislodge from teeth.